adonev/CompPDEs/Lectures.md

 ### 3. (Oct 6th and 13th) [Boundary Conditions for Advection-Diffusion](Lectures/AdvDiffBCs.pdf) ([annotated](Lectures/AdvDiffBCs_class.pdf))

 We will discuss how to implement Dirichlet or Neumann boundary conditions for advection-diffusion in one dimension.
 This is a rather complicated topic so my lectures will be more pragmatic and in your [second homework](Assignments/AdvDiff.pdf) you will try out some options and see how they work for yourself.
+Here is an exerpt from a [Maple sheet computing formulas for extrapolation into ghost cells](Lectures/ExtrapolationGhostCells.pdf) in the finite difference and also in the volume framework; this may be useful especially if you are trying to get 3rd order accuracy for advection with a MOL method for the homework.

 It will be useful to review section 2.12 in the FD textbook of LeVeque (here are my own [lecture notes](https://cims.nyu.edu/~donev/Teaching/NMII/Lectures/FD_Elliptic_1D.pdf) from another class for this chapter), as most of that applies also to diffusion in finite volume methods.